Art State of Mind

 5. Open-Air School

 Outdoor lessons are being discussed mainly in the context of children’s health.
-The schools set up during the outbreak of tuberculosis in the period leading up to World War II are another example.
+The schools set up during the tuberculosis outbreak in the period leading up to World War II are another example.
 However open-air teaching in many parts of the world has been taking place for various reasons: from socio-economic issues to lifestyle or climate-related.

 Leopold Carl Müller, Schule in Oberägypten